 - A specification for how to write standard metadata elements in a tabular format

 - CLI Programs for building metadata files and data packages

 - Code libraries for parsing and manipulating Metatab data

 - Spreadsheet extensions that help users create valid metadata

 - A web service that supports the spreadsheet extensions

-The core of the project is a tabular data format, called the Structured Tabular Format that allows complex information to be represented in a simple, readable way in a spreadsheet.
-Using Metatab, a data producer can open a dataset in a spreadsheet, add in the Metatab extension, and quickly create valid metadata that conforms to standards.
+The core of the project is the Metatab data format, which allows complex information to be represented in a simple, readable way in a spreadsheet.
+Using Metatab, a data producer can open a dataset in a spreadsheet, and quickly create valid metadata that conforms to standards.
 After publication, Data consumers can read and understand the metadata with no training and no additional tools.

 The Metatab project is just getting started, and we need your help.

 - Data Producers.
 We’re looking for government agencies who produce public data to provide input on their data workflows and other requirements.